The military personnel are never an outsider to repeated drug tests after holidays or a period of absence.

 What Drugs Do Military Screen For?

-Generally, drug screening was performed to detect marijuana, amphetamines, methamphetamines, and cocaine in the urine samples, but has been expanded to test all the drugs by the Department of Defense (DoD).
+Generally, drug screening was performed to detect MMJ, amphetamines, methamphetamines, and cocaine in the urine samples, but has been expanded to test all the drugs by the Department of Defense (DoD).

 Drug abuse in the military has dropped significantly since the DoD implementation, being an aggressive drug testing policy.
 It is now considerably lower than drug mishandling rates among civilians.
 The drug urinalysis tests can check for a broad range of illicit drugs, including MMJ, AMP, MAMP, COC, THC, and PCP.
 However, the labs may do random spontaneous tests of other drugs in the samples as well.